CERTCC/Vultron/docs/topics/background/overview.md

 ### Behavior Logic

-However, an MPCVD protocol needs to do more than just provide formally defined communication mechanisms.
+An MPCVD protocol needs to do more than just provide formally defined communication mechanisms.
 It also needs to normalize the expected behaviors and activities that the communication protocol enables.
 In this sense, our protocol expands upon
 [ISO/IEC 29147:2018](https://www.iso.org/standard/72311.html),